daormar/debasher/doc/design_doc_resident.md

   `sup.finished` once a node has been given up on, only for the reachable part of the graph to log as finished, and leaves teardown to `debasher_stop`.

+- **A crash during a halt can leave the program permanently half-halted: the Loose ends worry of 2026-09-21 ("nobody sends it another `shutdown`"), confirmed with a real `debasher_exec` run on 2026-09-22 by the chaos test's open-round piece (see "Acceptance"), not fixed.**
+  `fanin`, this program's only initiator, opens its own halt round the moment it relays the `shutdown` trigger, and that round only closes once `loop_in`'s marker completes the round trip through `loop`; killed in that window (`loop` briefly `SIGSTOP`ped first, so the round trip cannot complete before the kill), the relaunched `fanin` has no round open and nothing left to reopen it, since the `shutdown` that triggered it was a one-time message from an external actor, not something resent on a timer or on recovery. `loop` and `sink`, unaffected, both log "finished cleanly"; `fanin` never does, and `sup.finished` does not appear even 40 s later.
+The same construction with an ordinary (non-halt) round instead does not hang: `fanin` simply forgets the open round on relaunch and a later marker reopens it, exactly as reasoned in Loose ends, confirmed by the same run (see "Acceptance" for the piece built on this case, since it is the one that actually recovers).

+  This is the same class of problem as the G2 ordered-shutdown gap above, and the third candidate noted there (treating a halt exactly like an ordinary snapshot, with an external tool deciding when it is safe to stop by signal, outside the message protocol) would very likely fix this too, for the same reason: a node crashing mid-halt would then fall into the already-recoverable "crash during an ordinary round" case instead of losing a one-time message nothing ever resends.

 ## 1. Control envelope